zold-io/blog.zold.io/_posts/2019/03/2019-03-31-data-immutability.md

 Now it's time to _merge_ these two copies into one.
 There are two types of transactions: incoming and outgoing.
-The merging algorithm goes through all avaiable copies, starting with the most "scored" one, and decides what to do with the transactions found.
+The merging algorithm goes through all available copies, starting with the most "scored" one, and decides what to do with the transactions found.
 Outgoing transactions get into the resulting copy with a simple validation: their RSA signatures must match the public RSA key of the wallet.
 In other words, if the